Non-repudiation

-Non-repudiation refers to a situation where a statement's author cannot successfully dispute its authorship or the validity of an associated contract.
+In law, non-repudiation is a situation where a statement's author cannot successfully dispute its authorship or the validity of an associated contract.
 The term is often seen in a legal setting when the authenticity of a signature is being challenged.
 In such an instance, the authenticity is being "repudiated".

 For example, Mallory buys a cell phone for $100, writes a paper cheque as payment, and signs the cheque with a pen.
 Later, she finds that she can't afford it, and claims that the cheque is a forgery.
 The signature guarantees that only Mallory could have signed the cheque, and so Mallory's bank must pay the cheque.
 This is non-repudiation; Mallory cannot repudiate the cheque.
-In practice, pen-and-paper signatures aren't hard to forge, but digital signatures can be very hard to break.
+In practice, pen-and-paper signatures are not hard to forge, but digital signatures can be very hard to break.

 In security

 In general, non-repudiation involves associating actions or changes with a unique individual.
 For example, a secure area may use a key card access system where non-repudiation would be violated if key cards were shared or if lost and stolen cards were not immediately reported.
 Similarly, the owner of a computer account must not allow others to use it, such as by giving away their password, and a policy should be implemented to enforce this.